alext-mkrs/edison-mon-sys/README.md

 Dependencies
 =============
-Your Edison image should have Motion and webcam driver installed to be able tp run this.
+Your Edison image should have Motion and webcam driver installed to be able to run this.
 Node.js is there by default.

 Additionally, I've used [Temboo](https://www.temboo.com) as a middleware to (a) check it out and (b) make the development faster.
 You should put the Temboo Node.js SDK into `home/motion/scripts/node_modules/temboo`, the project was tested with version 2.2.0.